Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 We also keep our pigs in the coolest section of the barn that gets the least amount of sun.
 Another bonus of housing our pigs in the barn means they are on concrete which is nice and cool for them to lie on in the hot summer.

 Access to fresh and clean water is essential for pigs as it helps to encourage plenty of drinking.
-If you notice your animals are not drinking as much water as they should, you may want to clean out their water dish or water system.
+If your animals do not drink as much water as they should, you may want to clean out their water dish or water system.

 Stagnant water may be the reason your pigs are not drinking, so make a goal to change out the water every day or at least a few times a week to always keep things cool and fresh.